troessner/reek/CONTRIBUTING.md

 bundle exec rake
 ```

-Once you’re sure your copy of reek works (and that there are no
-failing tests on the "develop" branch) create your own branch from our "develop" branch.
+Once you’re sure your copy of reek works create your own feature branch from our "master" branch:

-We are using the popular [gitflow branch model](http://nvie.com/posts/a-successful-git-branching-model/) and
-require contributions to follow to this model as well.
-This probably sounds more complicated than it is, for you this just means that you should branch off
-of our "develop" branch for your pull request, not master (which is the default already):

 ```
 git checkout -b your_feature_or_fix_name